 Warning: this is a long one.
 But there are lots of photos, I promise

-I’m finally recovering from Parents in Paris: Part 2.
+I’m finally recovering from Parents in Paris: Round 2.

 After more than a year since their first trip, my parents finally made it back to Paris.
 We’ve been planning this since last year and I was so excited to see them.

 Their first trip to France was a big deal, so getting them back for a second year in a row was a challenge… until we dangled Normandy as an option in front of my dad, a big WWII history buff (like everyone’s dad).
 From there, convincing them to make the trip was a piece of cake.